-In Jahn's first season back at Tennessee in 2013, the Vols and Lady Vols enjoyed strong dual meet and championship seasons as a combined program.
+In Jahn's first season on Rocky Top in 2013, Tennessee enjoyed strong dual meet and championship seasons as a combined program.
 The Lady Vols won their first three NCAA relay titles on their way to finishing third as a team at the national meet, the best finish in program history.
-Meanwhile, the Vols took fourth at SECs and 16th at NCAAs, an improvement of six places from a year ago.
+Meanwhile, the Vols took fourth at SECs and 16th at NCAAs.

 When Jahn was a graduate assistant with the women's program at Tennessee, the Lady Vols had 23 NCAA qualifiers, 15 All-Americans and seven SEC individual champions.

 Prior to her coaching career, Jahn spent four years as a member of Air Force's water polo squad and three seasons on the swimming team, graduating in 2003 with a degree in social sciences.
 She then spent five years with the US Air Force as a Medical Service Corps Officer before starting graduate school at Tennessee.